CalamityAdam/iot/javascript/projects/asteroids/README.md

 inheritance is a main focus of today's project.
 Because ES6 class syntax obscures how prototypal inheritance works, and has some incompatibilities with the instructions below, avoid using it while working today.
-After the project is over, review both the ES5 and ES6 solutions to see how they differ.
+After the project is over, review both the Prototypal Syntax and Class Syntax solutions to see how they differ.
 Ask your TA for a more nuanced explanation of this if you need more information.

 ## A Refresher on Vectors